Categories: Uncategorized

 Can A Centrifugal Pump Run Backward?

-Pumps that can rotate forwards or backwards will show the correct direction of rotation on the pump, usually seen on the casing, bearing frame or motor.
-Before doing the bump test, first check for rotation stickers showing which direction the pump should run.
+Before doing the bump test, first check for rotation stickers showing which direction the centrifugal pump should run.
 Secondly, connect the three wires to the motor.
 Now, check to see if the shaft turns clockwise when you bump the power.
 If it rotates counterclockwise, you’ll need to try something different.
 Switch two of the three wires.
 You can then try the test again.

 This sounds really simple in theory.
 After all, what’s so difficult about switching a few leads?
 However, working with electrical wiring can be dangerous, both for you and your pump!
 Unless you really know what you’re doing, it might be safer to contact a qualified electrician.

+Ensuring proper centrifugal pump direction is not just about performance but also about safety and equipment longevity.
 If you’re unsure about how to check the rotation of your centrifugal pump, call our toll-free number at 1-800- 367-4180.
 We have experts on hand to help you choose, install, and maintain a variety of equipment.

 Recent Posts